epsilonpsek/rclone/docs/content/azureblob.md

 If these variables are set, rclone will authenticate with username and password.

 - `tenant`: (optional) tenant to authenticate in.
 Defaults to "organizations".
-- `account`: client ID of the application the user will authenticate to
+- `client_id`: client ID of the application the user will authenticate to
 - `username`: a username (usually an email address)
 - `password`: the user's password